Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 \subsection{Current equivalence}

-A pixelated electromagnetic structure, such as the example shown in Fig. \ref{fig:doms_curreq}(a), encompasses a predefined optimization region comprising tiles, each of which may be filled with metal, or left open (i.e., filled with the dielectric material of the substrate).
-The goal of design is to find a configuration of tiles that yields desired electromagnetic properties.
-Additional components of the device, such as dielectric structures, ground planes, feedlines, and air gaps, are constrained to be static and are excluded from being modified during optimization.
-To model the structure, 3D space is discretized into a grid of voxels (typically by using a finite-difference or finite-element algorithm) in a simulation environment, as illustrated in Fig. \ref{fig:doms_curreq}(b).
-Usually, each tile comprises a rectangular array of several voxels in length and width.
-In this work, finite-difference methods are leveraged, wherein each voxel is a cell in the finite-difference Yee lattice~\cite{taflove_computational_2005}.
-However, any solution method, such as finite-element methods (FEM) or boundary element methods (BEM), can be used instead.
+An electromagnetic device to be optimized typically encompasses a predefined optimization region, where the goal of design is to find a configuration of structure(s) in the optimization region that yields desired electromagnetic properties.
+Additional components of the device, such as dielectric structures, ground planes, feedlines, and air gaps, that lie outside the optimization region are constrained to be static and are excluded from being modified.
+To model the device, 3D space is discretized into a set of voxels (typically by using a finite-difference or finite-element algorithm) in a simulation environment that encompasses the device and its immediate surroundings, such as an air box, as well as models of excitation source(s), such as lumped ports and incident fields.

-Each optimization iteration in the design of a pixelated device would be significantly accelerated if candidate designs could be assessed via a linear combination of precomputed solutions to simpler designs.
-However, as illustrated in Fig. \ref{fig:doms_curreq}(c), such solutions do not obey superposition.
-A pixelated structure may be considered as a superposition of single tiles, each in an otherwise empty optimization region.
-However, the fields scattered from the structure in response to, for example, an incident electric field do not equal the sum of fields scattered from those single tiles (with the same incident electric field), owing to multiple scattering interactions among the tiles.
-As such, traditional optimization approaches have required full-wave simulations to evaluate the entire environment, including the static components, from scratch at each iteration.
+Each optimization iteration would be significantly accelerated if candidate designs could be assessed as linear combinations of solutions to simpler designs.
+However, such solutions do not obey superposition.
+Although a structure can be viewed as a combination of simpler parts, the sum of the fields scattered by each part alone (under the same excitation) would not match the fields of the full structure due to scattering interactions between substructures.
+As such, traditional optimization approaches have required full-wave simulations to reevaluate the entire environment, including the static components, from scratch at each iteration.